enkidevs/curriculum/javascript/browser-apis/dom-manipulation/overwriting-dom-nodes-contents.md

   - medium

-tags:
+aspects:

   - introduction

   - workout

-type: exercise
+type: normal

 category: must-know

 standards:
-  cs.identify-linear-collection-data-structures-usage.0: 1000
+  javascript.dom.0: 10
-  cs.identify-linear-collection-data-structures-usage.3: 1000
+  javascript.dom.2: 10

 links:

 - '[MDN - Element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)'
 - '[W3 Schools - DOM Body property (Try out the examples)](https://www.w3schools.com/jsref/prop_doc_body.asp)'
 ---

-## Exercise
+# Element Contents

-# Overwriting DOM Nodes&#39; Contents
+---

-Elements have a property called innerHTML that gets or sets the HTML contained within the element.
-Setting the innerHTML of an element overwrites the contents of an element, including nested elements.
+Elements have a property called `innerHTML` that gets or sets the HTML contained within the element.
+Setting the `innerHTML` of an element overwrites the contents of an element, including nested elements.
 Consider the following example:
 ```HTML
 <body>
   <h1>Hello world</h1>
   <p>This is written with HTML</p>
 </body>
 ```
 The body tag has a couple of elements within it.
-If we set the innerHTML of the body tag then these elements will be overwritten by the new content.
+If we set the `innerHTML` of the body tag then these elements will be overwritten by the new content.
 ```javascript
 document.body.innerHTML = 'Hello there world'
 ```